The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Experiments

-\textbf{Predictive Quality}\\ Moreover, the decrease in AUC is fairly minimal with our fairness regularizer, especially compared to an adversarial approach like \textsc{CFC}.
+\textbf{Predictive Quality}: Moreover, the decrease in AUC is fairly minimal with our fairness regularizer, especially compared to an adversarial approach like \textsc{CFC}.
 While the addition of the EO regularizer has no noticeable effect on the AUC, the DP variant does cause strong reduction on some models in Fig.~\ref{fig:polblogs}.
 This is to be expected, because enforcing DP can cause a significant loss in predictive power if the subgroups in the underlying data have different base rates \cite{hardt2016equality}.
-For a network like \textsc{polblogs}, which strongly favours intra-group connections, encouraging the inter-group connections therefore results in AUC loss.
+For a network like \textsc{Polblogs}, which strongly favors intra-group connections, encouraging the inter-group connections therefore results in AUC loss.

-\textbf{Runtimes}\\ Runtimes\footnote{All experiments were conducted using half the hyperthreads on a machine equipped with a 12 Core Intel(R) Xeon(R) Gold processor and 256GB of RAM} of each method are listed in Tab.~\ref{tab:runtime}.
-The addition of our regularizer causes a large increase in runtime.
-The biggest reason for this is that we compute the I-projection, a full optimization, for every update of $h$.
-We already used some easy speed improvements, discussed in Sec. \ref{sec:practical}, but there is further research required into speeding up our implementation, e.g. by subsampling the model $h$ or relaxing the convergence criteria.
+\textbf{Runtimes}: Runtimes\footnote{All experiments were conducted using half the hyperthreads on a machine equipped with a 12 Core Intel(R) Xeon(R) Gold processor and 256GB of RAM} of each method are listed in Tab.~\ref{tab:runtime}.
+In our experiments, the addition of our regularizer causes a large increase in runtime.
+However, several easy speed improvements are available to make the method scale to large graphs.
+For example, the optimal $\lambda$ parameters of $h_\mathcal{F}$ can be approximated by only fitting them on a subsample of the vertex pairs that $h$ is trained on.
+As shown in Fig.~\ref{fig:sampling}, the resulting KL-divergence (computed over \textit{all} vertex samples that are available to $h$), is already a good estimate when relatively small subsample sizes were used.